 Helping children understand the crucifixion can be a difficult thing – many parents wonder how to talk to their kids about Good Friday.
 How do we explain to our children how another person’s death translates into eternal life for them?
-Last year, I came up with a family activity idea to help my children really understand the meaning of the cross.
-It turned out to be a very powerful experience – for everyone.
+Here’s a Good Friday Bible activity for the whole family.
 This activity would make a great Good Friday family devotional or even a Sunday School lesson (here’s a free printable to use during the activity).

 • Several sheets of black construction paper

 • A large fleece jacket or robe

 Step 1: Read the crucifixion story from John 19.
 (If you have highly sensitive children, children with a trauma history or very young children, consider an account of the crucifixion story from a young children’s picture Bible.)
 Then read 1 Peter 2:24 and 1 John 2:2.
 After you read the passages, ask your children the following questions:

 - Why did men put Jesus to death on the cross?
 (He claimed to be God)

 - Why did God let Jesus die on the cross?
 (To put a final end to sin and death)

 - What is sin?
 (Anything contrary to the will of God)